Construction of High Regularity Invariant Measures for the 2D Euler Equations and Remarks on the Growth of the Solutions: Introduction

 \subsection{Acknowledgements}

 I want to warmly thank my advisors Nicolas Burq and Isabelle Gallagher for encouraging me, suggesting the problem and subsequent discussions.
 I also thank Sergei Kuksin for interesting discussions, suggesting~\cite{kuksin} and many comments on a preliminary version of this article.
-I also thank the anonymous referees for pointing some earlier flaws in the manuscripts.
+I also thank the anonymous referees for their remarks, greatly improving this article.